nghinguyengremsy/flutter_overlay_manager/README.md

 ```
 ## Contributions

-Contributions are welcome!
-Feel free to open issues or submit pull requests on the GitHub repository.
+Pull requests are welcome!

+Check out [CONTRIBUTING.md][https://github.com/nghinguyengremsy/flutter_overlay_manager/blob/master/CONTRIBUTING.md], which contains a guide for those who want to contribute to the FL Chart.

+Reporting bugs and issues are contribution too, yes it is.